rchytas/Python-Flask-App/readme.md

-## The project is Python Flask REST API for a Store
+## The project is Python Flask REST API for a Parent Child Relationship

+### Can be used for following applications
+	File System - where objects are files and folders and parents are folders E-commerce store - where objects are itesm and parents are stores / categories

 ### Pre-requisites:
 	Python 3